jonnor/datascience-master/tip360/report.md

 ![Prototype viewed from front.
 Custom enclosure CNC machined from acrylic plastic](./images/proto1-front.jpg)

 The overall dimensions required for fitting the 4x 18650 batteries is 100x100x25 mm.
-The prototype shown only has height=20mm.
+Note that the prototype shown only has height=20mm.

 \newpage
 ## Installation